 Cordless Car Vacuum vs. Traditional Vacuums: Which is Better for Your Vehicle?

 The question of whether to use a cordless car vacuum or a traditional, corded one comes down to a battle between convenience and consistent power.
-My first car vacuum was a cheap corded model I plugged into the cigarette lighter.
+A cheap corded model plugged into the cigarette lighter is a common first car vacuum.

 The question of whether to use a cordless car vacuum or a traditional, corded one comes down to a battle between convenience and consistent power.
-My first car vacuum was a cheap corded model I plugged into the cigarette lighter.
+A cheap corded model plugged into the cigarette lighter is a common first car vacuum.
 It worked okay for small spills, but the cord always got tangled and I once tripped over it, nearly taking my side mirror off.
 That taught me a lot about the real-world trade-offs.

 Car vacuum experts also note that different types excel at different tasks, so it's not a one-size-fits-all situation.
 Think about your car's typical mess level and how much you want to wrestle with cords versus battery life.